Tele2's strategy chief eyes B2B acquisitions

 "We have an idea of what kind of acquisitions we want to do," he added but declined to be more specific.

-Tele2 has traditionally focussed on mobile telephony for households, but has recently increased its focus on corporate sales.
+Tele2 has traditionally focused on mobile telephony for households, but has recently increased its focus on corporate sales.

 In Sweden, which accounts for nearly half of group revenues, Tele2 made the decision in 2012 to increase its focus on, and invest in, the corporate and public sector segment.